You are currently viewing Giza, Saqqara and Dahshur – Egypt

 The last surviving Wonder of the Ancient World

-This is without exception, the highlight of any trip to Egypt that also includes Cairo.
-Giza in any case, it is nowadays a suburb of the ever expanding Cairo, where the houses have reached literally the very limit of the fences that separate it with the Giza Plateau.
-Not a very wise decision, as it’s not any more as impressive as it would have been to arrive to Giza and see the Pyramids in full from far, and not a Pizza Hut for example, right opposite the Sphinx entrance!
+This is without exception, the highlight of any trip to Egypt, including Cairo, Luxor, Aswan or Abu Simbel.
+Giza is in any case a suburb of the ever expanding Cairo, where the houses have reached literally the very limit of the fences that separate it from the Giza Plateau necropolis.
+Not a very wise decision, as it’s not any more as impressive as it would have been to arrive to Giza and see the magnificent Pyramids in full from far, and not a Pizza Hut for example, right opposite the Sphinx entrance!

 The first and most impressive, complete, historical and largest of the ancient Pharaohs necropolis is Giza; then at just few kilometres to the south is Abusir, the next funerary complex which is closed to visitors, at least by the time of our trip here.
-And immediately south of Abusir is the enormous Saqqara, where the oldest pyramid ever built in humanity is located (the Step Pyramid, or Pyramid of Djoser), with many others from larger to much smaller, many tombs and the Imhotep Museum.
+And immediately south of Abusir is the enormous Saqqara site, home to the first and oldest pyramid ever built in humanity (the Step Pyramid, or Pyramid of Djoser), with many others from larger to much smaller, many tombs, the Imhotep Museum and the amazing Serapeum.

-The last necropolis complex, and still within an acceptable radius distance from Cairo is Dahshur, where the first true smooth-sided pyramid was ever built, The Red Pyramid of Sneferu; and one of the very last ever built by the Egyptians, the Bent Pyramid; unique in the way that has two different angles since they did not know anymore how to build pyramids.
-Completing the funerary complex is the Black Pyramid of Sneferu, nowadays collapsed, but the original maze of corridors still intact underground.
+The last of the necropolis complexes within an acceptable distance from Cairo, is Dahshur, where you will find the first true smooth-sided pyramid ever built, The Red Pyramid of Sneferu; and one of the very last ever built by the ancient Egyptians, the Bent Pyramid; unique in the way that has two different angles since they did not know anymore how to really build perfect pyramids and had and angle miscalculation where if continuing at the initial angle, the whole structure would have collapsed, however changing its angle to a smaller one half way the construction meant stability yet its unique odd look.
+Completing this funerary complex among others, is the Black Pyramid of Sneferu, nowadays collapsed, however the original maze of corridors still intact underground.

-All these three necropolis will make a full day of exploring, from the very early morning when the complexes open until their closure by around 18.00pm.
-This has been by all means the most magnificent visit to any ancient archaeological site ever in my life.
+All these three necropolis will make a full packed day of exploring, from the very early morning when the complexes open until their closure by around 18.00pm.
+This has been by all means the most magnificent visit to any ancient archaeological site ever in my life, and might certainly be your case too.
+No matter how tired you will end your day, it would have been worth every minute that’s or sure.
+Just try to be as comfortable as possible, for example being with my memory foam flipflops saved my feet to be honest, comfy shorts and t-shirt.
+Do not forget to bring sun cream and water, although you can find some stalls selling super cheap water all around the site.

-People tend to forget that aside of Giza, the other ones do exist and are incredible places to visit too.
+People tend to forget that aside from the Giza Plateau, the other ones do exist and are as amazing as Giza or even more.
 Do not make this mistake by visiting only the Giza Plateau.
-You will have a truly unique experience by getting to the other complexes, and not just only because each of them offer something unique the other does not have, but because of the extraordinary great level of preservation, the easy way to get into them; and as added value, that you will be almost on your own to explore Dahshur and the possibility to visit inside the Red Pyramid of Sneferu, which is to my personal experience, even a better experience than the Great Pyramid of Cheops.
+You will have a truly unique experience by getting to the other complexes, and not just only because each of them offer something unique the other does not have, but because of the extraordinary great level of preservation, the easy way to get there, and as added value, you will be almost on your own to explore Dahshur and the possibility to get inside the Red Pyramid of Sneferu likely alone, which is to my personal experience, even a better experience than the Great Pyramid of Khufu or the pyramid of Khafre.

-More information about the necropolis complexes can be found in Wikipedia site, very well explained.
-Egypt’s currency is the Egyptian Pound (LE).
+For more information about the necropolis complexes check Wikipedia site, where everything is very well explained.
+Egypt’s currency is the Egyptian Pound (EGP).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.

 How to get from Cairo